GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 ## About the sample

-This sample contains three components:
+This sample contains three types of artifacts:

-* A task scheduler, built using Google App Engine Cron Service, Google Cloud Pub/Sub control topic and Google Cloud Dataflow in streaming mode
-* Cloud Dataflow pipelines for importing bounded (batch) raw data from sources such as relational Google Cloud SQL databases (MySQL or PostgreSQL, via the JDBC connector) and files in Google Cloud Storage
+* Cloud Dataflow pipelines for ingesting and indexing textual data from sources such as relational databases, files, BigQuery datasets, and Pub/Sub topics
-* Additional ETL transformations in BigQuery enabled via Cloud Dataflow and embedded SQL statements
+* BigQuery dataset (with schema definitions and some metadata) to receive the results of the Dataflow Opinion Analysis pipelines, as well as additional transformations (via Materialized Views) to calculate trends
+* Jupyter Notebooks for creating Tensorflow models that use Sirocco-based textual embeddings as features in prediction models

+## Major Changes in current and past Releases

+### Version 0.7
+- In this version we began the task of updating pipelines to more recent versions of Apache Beam SDK.
+Version 0.6 relied on Beam 2.2.0, version 0.7 bumps the Beam SDK to a more recent one.
+- We moved away from orchestrating pipelines by using an AppEngine-based solution.
+Pipeline orchestration is best done with Airflow or Cloud Composer
+- We also stopped calculating trends in BigQuery by running Dataflow pipelines using embedded SQL.
+BigQuery Materialized Views as well as BigQuery Scheduled Queries are the more modern solution to this task

 ## How to run the sample
 The steps for configuring and running this sample are as follows: